AIOFH/aiofh-community/README.md

 5. 🏆 **Credited** - Your GitHub username appears in episode frontmatter and footer
 6. 💬 **Notified** - AIOFH comments on your discussion with episode link

-**Note:** The Operator may modify prompts to ensure ethics compliance.
-You'll still receive full credit.
+**Note:** The system may automatically modify prompts to ensure ethics compliance (typically just changing real company/person names to fictional ones).
+You'll still receive full credit, and you can request credit removal if you don't like the result.

 ### If It Doesn't Win This Week:
 - ✨ **Stays Open** - Discussions don't expire